 One possible consequence of menacing / stalking in Ohio is that the victim may seek to file a Civil Protection Order.
 A civil protective order is filed separately from menacing / stalking charges.
 Someone file for a civil protective order if you make unwanted contact or threats against them and you are not married to them.
 A civil protective order will prohibit you from being within 500 feet of the individual who filed the order.
 If you violate the civil protective order, you will face further criminal charges and penalties as a result.

-If you are convicted of menacing / stalking in Ohio, other areas of your life will likely be profoundly impacted in a negative way.
+If you are convicted of menacing/stalking in Ohio, other areas of your life will likely be profoundly impacted in a negative way.
 You may face having a reputation in your community as a disturbed and dangerous criminal.
-You may also face difficulty keeping or finding a job, furthering your education, difficulty financially, obtaining loans, maintaining professional licensures and keeping custody of your children.
+You may also face difficulty keeping or finding a job, further your education, difficulty financially, obtaining loans, maintaining professional licensures and keeping custody of your children.

 Every day in Ohio, there are many individuals who are charged with stalking / menacing.
 If you are facing stalking / menacing charges, it is imperative that you immediately contact the Cincinnati Criminal Defense Attorneys.
-A stalking / menacing charge can be an overwhelming and anxiety inducing experience, and you do not have to go through it alone.
+A stalking / menacing charge can be an overwhelming and anxiety-inducing experience, and you do not have to go through it alone.
 Although every case is different, it is crucial that you obtain an experienced, knowledgeable and compassionate attorney as soon as possible who will fight vigorously for your legal rights and best interest.
 The sooner you speak with an attorney, the better your options will be regarding your sentence.
-The Cincinnati Criminal Defense team has successfully defended hundreds of individuals charged with stalking / menacing.
-Their knowledge, experience and compassion for your case will help you receive the justice you deserve.
+The Cincinnati domestic violence team has successfully defended hundreds of individuals charged with stalking / menacing.
+Their knowledge, experience, and compassion for your case will help you receive the justice you deserve.